Catminusminus/scenn/README.md

 - Only 1D data can be used.
 - Hittig the constexpr evaluation step limit easily.
-  - We are preparing a patch for newer clang based on https://github.com/ushitora-anqou/constexpr-nn/blob/master/clang.diff.
+  - We are preparing a patch for newer clang based on https://github.com/ushitora-anqou/constexpr-nn/blob/master/clang.diff. clang-patch.diff in this repository works, but we think it includes some unintended changes.
 - Now writing...

 ## How it works?